Skip to content

 Key Takeaway: Annotate parameters with (param: type), return types with : type after parameters.
 Use 'T for generic type parameters.

-Why It Matters: Explicit types at module boundaries document intent and prevent unintended generalization.
-Public APIs benefit from type annotations for IntelliSense documentation, while internal functions rely on inference for conciseness.
+Why It Matters: Explicit type annotations at module boundaries document intent, serve as inline API documentation, and prevent unintended generalization that could break callers.
+Public library functions benefit from annotations for IntelliSense help text and type-checking at call sites.
+Internal implementation functions rely on inference for conciseness.
+This hybrid approach balances documentation with brevity, following established F# library design guidelines.

 Example 28: Lambda Expressions (fun)